 The lure of the easy money at the nickel-slot casinos that seem to be popping up all across the country affected the way the fathers of Sherrice Iverson and David Cash thought.
 Apparently both men figured it was all right to let their children hang around a 24-hour sin-bin filled with low-rollers and who-knows-what at 3 a.m.

 Leroy Iverson had what his brother called “gamblin’ fever.”
 There are other names for the sickness that would let a 58-year-old man allow his 7-year-old daughter and her older brother loiter around the pinball arcade of a penny ante joint at that time of the morning.
 More than once that night, a security guard had to advise Iverson that his children were wandering.
 Once Sherrice went across the street to another casino.

-Cash’s father shares less of the blame because his son and his friend were older and should have known better.
-But still, he could have waited to hit the tables in Vegas like they had planned.
+Cash’s father shares some of the blame; he could have waited to hit the tables in Vegas like they had planned.

 Which brings us to David Cash.

 Literally killing time waiting for his father to finish playing poker, Cash watched as his buddy chased the little black girl around the video games.
 He watched Sherrice run into the ladies room and then saw Jeremy take a drag off his cigarette, pitch it aside and follow her in.